Estate Planning

 How Does Mississippi Probate Work?

 When a person dies in Mississippi, probate is the legal process through which a deceased's assets are collected, identified, valued, and distributed to creditors and/or their heirs.
 Generally speaking, probate involves the appointment of an executor or administrator by the local Chancery Court who is responsible for collecting all probate assets owned by your loved one at death.
-Mississippi man signing a last will and testament document.
-What is a Probate Asset?
-In Mississippi, probate assets include all real and/or personal property which you own at death that does not pass to your heirs or beneficiaries by operation ...
+Book A Consultation What is a Probate Asset?
+In Mississippi, probate assets include all real and/or personal property which you own at death that does not pass to your heirs or beneficiaries by operation of law.
+This would apply whether ...

 February 8, 2022|Estate Planning, Probate Law|